khronion/ns_utilities/README.md

+**I am no longer developing any of my NationStates-related projects.
+Any individual may fork this codebase under the terms of the GNU General Public License, v.
+3. Please see <http://www.gnu.org/licenses/> for details.**

 This is a repository for various one-off NationStates related python scripts.
 All scripts are written in Python 3 and are provided as-is under a GPLv3 license.

 # Endorsement Graph